Verifying Downloads

 Signature algorithm: SHA384withRSA, 4096-bit key

-Earlier releases were created and signed by Kohsuke Kawaguchi.
+Releases created before April 2020 were signed by Kohsuke Kawaguchi with a code signing certificate.
 Expected output of jarsigner -verify -verbose jenkins.war:

 - Signed by "CN=Infradna Inc (Kohsuke Kawaguchi), O=Infradna Inc (Kohsuke Kawaguchi), STREET=4438 Hilton Ave, L=San Jose, ST=California, OID.2.5.4.17=95130, C=US"